NATURE KIDS/JÓVENES de la NATURALEZA

 2. Gather information about nature/outdoor programming needs.

-3. Learn about the barriers that keep people from participating in outdoor activities, and work towards removing them, so all Boulder youth can connection to the outdoors and receive the good benefits from being in nature.
+3. Learn about the barriers that keep people from participating in outdoor activities, and work towards removing them, so all Boulder youth can connect to the outdoors and receive the good benefits from being in nature.

 4. Expand programming without duplicating efforts.